naemon/naemon.github.io/documentation/usersguide/stalking.md

 Because state stalking will cause additional alert entries to be logged, the data produced by the reports will show evidence of inflated numbers of alerts.

-As a general rule, I would suggest that you <i>not</i> enable stalking for hosts and services without thinking things through.
+As a general rule, it is recommended that you do <i>not</i> enable stalking for hosts and services without thinking things through.

-Still, it's there if you need and want it.